First published Jan 14, 2020. Revised and expanded May 16, 2023.

-So how do you map that complexity in personalized B2B eCommerce?
+But how do you map that complexity in personalized B2B ecommerce?

-Choose a B2B eCommerce solution that’s built on a rock-solid ERP integration.
+The answer here is fairly simple.
+Choose a B2B ecommerce solution that’s built on a rock-solid integration with SAP ERP.

-In other words, your customers can only purchase the SKUs which your SAP business rules allow.
+In other words, your customers can only purchase the SKUs that your SAP business rules allow.
 It’s a simple, elegant solution to the problem of catalog personalization in B2B.

-It’s no secret that not every customer gets the same pricing when buying from a manufacturer.
-Contract pricing, including any quantity/scaled discount, is defined in SAP for each customer.
-If your buyers can’t get accurate pricing in B2B eCommerce, the channel simply won’t work for them—they’ll have to call in anyway, which defeats the purpose of self-service.
+Not every customer gets the same pricing when buying from a manufacturer, wholesaler, or distributor.
+Contract pricing, including any quantity-based or scaled discount logic, is defined in SAP for each customer.
+If your buyers can’t get accurate pricing in B2B ecommerce, they simply won’t use the web store.
+They’ll have to call in anyway, which defeats the purpose of offering self-service online ordering.

-So how do you get each customer’s pricing to display accurately when they browse the web store?
+So how do you get each customer’s pricing right in B2B ecommerce?

 How to deliver personalized pricing

-Since each customer’s unique pricing rules reside in SAP ERP, you’ll need an eCommerce solution that’s integrated to SAP—and supports the mapping of pricing to the individual eCommerce user.
+Since each customer’s unique pricing rules already exist in SAP ERP, you’ll need a B2B ecommerce solution that’s integrated to SAP.
+The solution also needs to map personalized pricing to the individual B2B ecommerce user.

-Since Corevist Commerce is built on a direct integration to SAP, we provide personalized contract pricing to each of your customers, right out of the box.
-This prevents you from duplicating all those business rules in SAP in eCommerce.
+Since Corevist Commerce Cloud is built on a direct integration to SAP, we provide personalized contract pricing to each of your customers, right out of the box.
+This prevents you from duplicating all those SAP business rules in B2B ecommerce.

-What inventory information do you give customers today?
-I.e., if they call customer service to check inventory availability of an SKU, do you give them an answer?
+What inventory information do you offer customers today?
+If they call or email customer service to ask about availability, what information do your reps provide?